MomentumTeam/SuperNova/README.md

 docker-compose up

-(you can put in comment *-script, kafka and elastic related images)
+1. you can put in comment *-script, kafka and elastic related images.
+2. It is better if you run docker-compose up -d mongo redis before running the rest.

 # Requirements